Ludlow Community Association

-For decades, Cleveland has remained one of the most racially segregated metropolitan areas in the United States.
-The efforts to implement integration collapsed in the 1990s as Reed v.
-Rhodes ended in 1998, and integration programs and nonprofits ceased to exist or became disinterested in the project.
-Today, most Black residents live on the East side and bordering suburbs, whereas Whites are largely located on the West side, including the suburbs in the South and far East.
-This geographical disbursement is the legacy of federal policies, real estate practices, and private customs.
-White flight isn’t just the physical movement of White people, it’s also means the removal of white capital.
-More importantly, housing segregation has consequences.
-Social scientists have long documented that the zip code in which one is born in can predict life outcomes.
-In Cuyahoga County, for example, the infant mortality rate for Black babies is 15.1 per every 1,000 live births—compared to 3.8 for white babies—as of 2018 according to First Year Cleveland.
-As of today, Cleveland is stagnant in fulfilling the goal to integrate.
+Cleveland has been one of the most racially segregated cities in the US for many years.
+Efforts to integrate failed in the 1990s, and integration programs and nonprofits no longer existed or lost interest in achieving the goal.
+Today, Black residents primarily live on the East side and surrounding suburbs, while White residents are mainly located on the West side, including suburbs in the South and far East.
+This distribution is a result of federal policies, real estate practices, and personal preferences.
+White flight not only involves the physical movement of White people, but also the withdrawal of their financial investments.
+The consequences of housing segregation are significant.
+Social sciences have shown that where one is born can have a major impact on their life outcomes.
+For example, in Cuyahoga County, the infant mortality rate for Black babies is 15.1 per 1,000 live births compared to 3.8 for white babies, as of 2018 according to First Year Cleveland.
+Despite this, Cleveland has yet to fully achieve integration.

 Bill Barnett is the son of Irwin and Emilie Barnett, the former was the first president of the Ludlow Community Association.
 In this interview, he discusses his upbringing, parents, as well as his mother reaching out to African diplomats who experienced discrimination in the United States.

 Clarence Holmes is the former president of the NAACP and member of the United Freedom Movement.
 In this interview, he discusses his upbringing, law practice, tenure in the NAACP, the United Freedom Movement, and the Ludlow Community.
 He was 95 on the dates of these two recordings.